iyadhatem/objectTracking/ReadME.md

 ### Median Flow Tracker
 Median Tracker is based on the Lucas-Kanade method.
 The algorithm tracks the movement of the object in the forward and backward directions in time and estimates the error of these trajectories, which allows the tracker to predict the further position of the object in real-time.

-Pros: sufficiently high speed and tracking accuracy, if the object isn’t overlapped by other objects and the speed of its movement is not too high.
+**Pros**: sufficiently high speed and tracking accuracy, if the object isn’t overlapped by other objects and the speed of its movement is not too high.
 The algorithm quite accurately determines the loss of the object.

-Cons: high probability of object loss at high speed of its movement.
+**Cons**: high probability of object loss at high speed of its movement.

 Device|pc | rasp
 :-:|:-: | :-: